College reopening update - a message from Kelvin Nash.

 Since we were asked to close the college at the end of March, we have delivered 1000’s of hours of online learning to all our students.
 We have also kept the college open for face to face delivery by staff to a small number of students.
-This limited college opening will continue with selected groups of students, who will be invited in only when necessary and safe for them to do so.

 Any comments or questions, please be in touch email@example.com.